finos/community/docs/growing-your-project-community/finos-community-strategy/create-an-open-profile.md

 ---
 id: create-an-open-profile
 title: Create an Open Profile to Benefit Maintainers and Contributors
+description: "Why open maintainer and contributor profiles matter: discoverability, trust, and lower friction for newcomers joining your FINOS project or SIG on GitHub."
 ---

 # Create an Open Profile to Benefit Maintainers and Contributors